Calculating the Cost-Savings of Improving Self-Care and Reducing Falls

 Performing the Economic Analysis

 After an extensive literature search, I identified relevant research and abstracted key information related to falls and chronic conditions.
-From these articles I was able to produce a summary of relevant event rates (and their costs) and estimated effectiveness of the evidence-based programs Juniper employed.
+From these articles I was able to produce a summary of relevant event rates (and their costs) and estimated effectiveness of the evidence-based programs this organization employed.
 Armed with this information as well as self-reported outcomes by class participants at the beginning and end of each program, I assembled multiple scenarios exploring the potential reductions in care utilization from reduced falls and improved chronic disease management to arrive at estimated cost-savings overall and per participant.

 Leveraging and Disseminating Results